Rugrats (2021 TV series)

 Rugrats is an American animated television series created by Arlene Klasky, Gábor Csupó, and Paul Germain.
 It has been described as a reboot of the original TV series of the same name which aired from 1991 to 2004.
 The series premiered on May 27, 2021, on Paramount+; it is the second Nickelodeon-based series created for the streaming service.
 As with previous incarnations of the franchise, the series was produced by Klasky Csupo and Nickelodeon Animation Studio.

 On March 28, 2024, the series was removed from Paramount+ as part of a "strategic decision to focus on content with mass global appeal."
-Premieres had already moved to the Nicktoons channel on March 14, 2024.
+Season 2 episode premieres had already moved to the Nicktoons channel on March 14, 2024, where they would continue to air until March 22, 2024.
+The remaining season 2 episodes would be released on DVD on October 8, 2024.

-A third season was produced, but it went unaired for reasons unknown.
+A third season was produced, but went unaired for reasons unknown.
+The third season would eventually premiere on Nickelodeon's international feeds on June 1, 2026.

 Premise

 Apart from the setting update of the 2020s from the 1990s, the rebooted Rugrats remains the same as the original series, as it still focuses on the experiences of a one-year-old named Tommy Pickles and his group of playmates which includes other infants and toddlers.